LozynskiW/cpo_statistics_of_elements/readme.md

 ## About

-This project provides three different implementations of basic methods for automatic counting and determining the size distribution of elements in images (automatic statistics of elements in microscopic images)
+This project serves as a simple comparison of three different implementations of basic methods for automatic counting and determining the size distribution of elements in images (automatic statistics of elements in microscopic images)